chenx-hi/SE-FSNC/README.md

 # Structural Entropy Guided Meta Learning for Few-shot Node Classification

-## Please download the PDF for more details.
+## Please click on "View raw" or "Download file" in the upper right corner to see more details and avoid formatting issues.